jakeruleaux-zz/Word-Count/README.md

 The program will:

-  *Allow a user to input a search word in a Twig file;
+  * Allow a user to input a search word in a Twig file;
-    *input: 'word'
+    * input: 'word'
-  *The program will convert inputted search word into lowercase to prevent case sensitivity errors;
+  * The program will convert inputted search word into lowercase to prevent case sensitivity errors;
-    *input: 'Word'
+    * input: 'Word'
-    *output: 'word'
+    * output: 'word'
-  *The program will allow the user to input a series of words to search through in a Twig file;
+  * The program will allow the user to input a series of words to search through in a Twig file;
-    *input:'These are words'
+    * input:'These are words'
-  *The program will convert inputted phrase into lowercase to prevent case sensitivity errors.
+  * The program will convert inputted phrase into lowercase to prevent case sensitivity errors.
-    *input: 'These Are Words'
+    * input: 'These Are Words'
-    *output: 'these are words'
+    * output: 'these are words'
+  * The program will ignore fragments of words that are similar to the inputted word (key word 'word');
+     * input: 'these words, wordy, world are almost a word'
+     * output: '1'
-  *The program will count the frequency of the inputted search word in inputted phrase;
+  * The program will count the frequency of the inputted search word in inputted phrase;
-    *input: 'These are words'
+    * input: 'These are words'
-    *output: 'these are words'
+    * output: 'these are words'
-  *The program will display on a separate Twig file the number of times the inputted search word occurs in the inputted phrase (key word 'word');
+  * The program will display on a separate Twig file the number of times the inputted search word occurs in the inputted phrase (key word 'word');
-    *input: 'these are words'
+    * input: 'these are words'
-    *output: '1'
+    * output: '1'
-  *The program will identify multiple instances of the same word and return a total of all words in the inputted phrase, etc. (key word 'word');
+  * The program will identify multiple instances of the same word and return a total of all words in the inputted phrase, etc. (key word 'word');
-    *input: 'this is a word and here is another word' *output: '2'
+    * input: 'this is a word and here is another word'
+    * output: '2'